Wednesday, March 19, 2025

 Significantly, surveys show that youth are not necessarily enamored with this constant attention to the screen, but say instead that they are glued to their phones because everyone else is.
 To put the phone down is to risk social isolation and diminishment.

-Starting around 2012, Haidt's collection of data shows, youth became increasingly trapped--in barren neighborhoods, by their own and their parents' perceptions of lurking dangers, in schools running lockdown drills due to mass shootings, and most of all by increasingly sophisticated phones and software calculated to suck them in and keep them fixated on the screen.
+Starting around 2012, Haidt's collection of data shows, youth became increasingly trapped--by their own and their parents' perceptions of lurking dangers, in sterile subdivisions, in schools running lockdown drills due to mass shootings, and most of all by increasingly sophisticated phones and software calculated to suck them in and keep them fixated on the screen.
 Internal communications reveal that tech companies learned early on the physiology of how to manipulate phone users, providing dopamine-inducing reward with every click.

 Unmentioned in the talk is a strong parallel here with another form of entrapment that affects people of all ages.
 We are all trapped in a fossil fuel economy.
 The drop in happiness among youth coincides with increasing awareness that each one of us contributes in a small but measurable way to the destabilization of the earth's climate.
 Here, too, the social pressure to participate in this collective rush towards dystopia is overwhelming.
 Advertisements urge us to buy more, drive bigger cars, fly to appealing destinations.
 Our primary role in society, we are constantly being told, is to seek fulfillment and happiness through consumption.
 As with the youth locked onto their phones by social pressure, all of us risk social isolation and diminishment if we unilaterally withdraw from a fossil fuel-dependent lifestyle.
 Here, too, internal communications in fossil fuel companies have revealed efforts to keep us addicted to their products, regardless of consequence.

 Though fossil fuels have enabled us in many ways, the mobility and comfort they make possible has often kept us isolated in our cars and homes.
-Machine-scaled development spreads us out in barren subdivisions.
+Machine-scaled development spreads us out in subdivisions notable for their sterile landscaping and detachment from places to socialize.
 Unable to get anywhere or see a friend without the assistance of a parent and a machine, kids in particular have been disempowered.

 Also unmentioned in the talk, nature, once a playground and source of refuge and endless fascination for childhood, has changed as well.
 What woodlands and fields remain have become impoverished and tangled with the dense, thorny growth of invasive species.
 Exploration carries the risk of tick borne disease.